radhika2104/neog-markFourteen-profit-or-loss/README.md

   - Restrict the user to enter only numbers.
   - edge cases resolved like prompt on empty inputs, error messages shown when quantity is negative or 0, stock prices accept zero but not negative values

-- Bonus Features: app changes theme on different scenarios of profit, loss or breakeven.
+- Bonus Features: app changes theme and uses gifs on different scenarios of profit, loss or breakeven.

 - Bonus Features: app is responsive.